 As an online pre-college student, you will enjoy a one-of-a-kind learning experience that offers a myriad of opportunities to engage, grow, and succeed.
 Best of all, you will benefit from our support, resources, and the relationships you forge — not only this summer but far into your educational future.

 Sessions run for two and three weeks, with courses meeting Monday–Friday.
 Please note that students may only attend one course during each session.
-See our courses for summer 2021.
+See our courses for Summer 2022.

 Tulane Pre-College offers online co-curricular programming to complement our academic courses.
 While students are simultaneously learning the subject matter in their courses, the co-curricular programming provides a unique, Tulane learning experience centered in getting to know other pre-college students, doing group activities that help students learn more about themselves and other communities, and learning more about Tulane University itself, such as details of campus life, Tulane culture, and the values that our university lives by.
 Attending co-curricular activities is optional but highly encouraged.

-Co-curricular programming sessions take place every weekday during the length of your course and are driven by our virtual summer program counselors.
-Our counselors, all current Tulane undergraduates, are available to you as a resource to create community and navigate your virtual learning experience.
+Co-curricular programming sessions take place during the week for length of your course and are driven by our virtual summer program counselors.
+Our counselors, all current Tulane students, are available to you as a resource to create community and navigate your virtual learning experience.
 Students and counselors currently meet through Zoom sessions in small groups.
 Small groups allow students and counselors to easily interact with one another and help enhance the co-curricular virtual experience.
 The Tulane Pre-College virtual community includes all of the programming and resources of our residential programs in an online format including:

 The typical day varies from course to course, but all courses have a mixture of synchronous and asynchronous content.
 Students will usually have asynchronous work that they complete in the morning and then attend a synchronous session to discuss what they have been learning about and working on in their course.
 Instructors also provide office hours to check in with students and to answer any questions that they may have.
 Tulane Pre-College offers co-curricular programming outside of the academic course to provide a well-rounded pre-collegiate experience.